dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 ## Enhanced positive and negative hover feedback

 Congratulations for reading until here!
-So far, you already have a sense on how the interface of Dafny is almost gamified with its on heads-up display or HUD, which contributes to making it delightful.
+So far, you already have a sense on how the interface of Dafny is almost gamified with its immersive UI experience, which contributes to making it delightful.

 The gutter icons enhanced the user experience, but this was not enough.
 I found that I could further enhance the existing hover messages to provide useful insights and shortcuts.
 Let's compare before/after:

 <div id="fig_previous_diagnostics"></div>
 [<img src="/blog/assets/images/verification-compelling/hover-a.png" alt="Dafny previous hover messages" style="display:block;margin-left:auto;margin-right:auto;width:500px;max-width:95%;"/>](/blog//blog/assets/images/verification-compelling/hover-a.png)
 <div style="text-align:center;font-style:italic;margin-bottom:2em;">
 Fig 3a.
 Previous diagnostics, highlighting and hovering.
-Although diagnostics are clickable, often users only need to get the failing related code immediately without changing context, so this is distracting.
+By clicking on a diagnostic to get more information, the failing related code would be scrolled into view, distracting the user with an unnecessary context change.
 Moreover, no further help is available to solve verification issues.
 </div>
 <div id="fig_new_diagnostics"></div>
 [<img src="/blog/assets/images/verification-compelling/hover-b.png" alt="Dafny previous hover messages" style="display:block;margin-left:auto;margin-right:auto;width:500px;max-width:95%;"/>](/blog//blog/assets/images/verification-compelling/hover-b.png)
 <div style="text-align:center;font-style:italic;margin-bottom:2em;">
 Fig 3b.
 New diagnostics, highlighting and hovering.
 Note that now failing postconditions are underlined as well (in reddish orange) and have a specific error message complementary to the error message at the return path.
 The word "<b style="color:#3794ff">Error</b>" points to the very useful page of <a href="https://dafny.org/dafny/DafnyRef/DafnyRef#sec-verification-debugging">verification debugging when verification fails</a>.
 All related code snippets are visible and copyable on hover.
-The assertion number and number of resources are given.
+The assertion number and number of resource units are given.
 </div>
 <div id="fig_method_summary"></div>
 [<img src="/blog/assets/images/verification-compelling/hover-c.png" alt="Dafny previous hover messages" style="display:block;margin-left:auto;margin-right:auto;width:500px;max-width:95%;"/>](/blog//blog/assets/images/verification-compelling/hover-c.png)
 <div style="text-align:center;font-style:italic;margin-bottom:2em;">
 Fig 4.
 Method summary on hover.
-Note the icon that points to <a href="https://dafny.org/dafny/DafnyRef/DafnyRef#sec-verification-debugging-slow">verification debugging when verification is slow</a> if the number of resource units exceeds a threshold (currently 10M).
-The costlier assertion batch's first line is given, which is useful if all assertions are verified separatedly using <a href="https://dafny.org/dafny/DafnyRef/DafnyRef#sec-vcs_split_on_every_assert"><code>{:vcs_split_on_every_assert}</code></a>
+Note the icon that links to <a href="https://dafny.org/dafny/DafnyRef/DafnyRef#sec-verification-debugging-slow">verification debugging section of the Dafny manual</a> if the number of resource units exceeds a threshold (currently 10M).
+The costlier assertion batch's first line number is given, which is useful if all assertions are verified separately using <a href="https://dafny.org/dafny/DafnyRef/DafnyRef#sec-vcs_split_on_every_assert"><code>{:vcs_split_on_every_assert}</code></a>
 </div>

 One aspect of program verification is that a single error might cover two or more places in the code.
 For example, post-conditions are asserted at every exit point of a declaration.
 Therefore, if this assertion fails, it fails on an exit point, and for the particular post-condition.
 [Figure 3a](#fig_previous_diagnostics) shows that the error was never reported on the post-condition itself before (top image).
 Following user feedback, on [Figure 3b](#fig_new_diagnostics) I made the error visible on post-conditions, using a red-orange squiggly line in-code &mdash; to indicate it is a secondary error &mdash; and using the regular error icon in the gutter.
 Moreover, because hovering is one of first way users can discover features, I added the following improvements to the hover experience, as shown in the bottom of [Figure 3b](#fig_new_diagnostics):

-* We quote the exact code portions that Dafny could not prove
+* We quote the exact code portions that Dafny could not prove.
 * On the <b style="color:#3794ff">Error</b> keyword, the usual color for links, I added a link to documentation we also wrote about how to [fix failing assertions](https://dafny.org/latest/DafnyRef/DafnyRef\#sec-verification-debugging).
 * "This is assertion #1 of 2" explains how many assertions there are and where is this assertion roughly located in verification, which proved to be useful for [splitting verification in smaller tasks using annotations](https://dafny.org/latest/DafnyRef/DafnyRef\#sec-assertion-batches).
-* "Resource usage: 9K RU" provides a deterministic metric on how many _resource units_ (RU) the solver used to reach this verification result.
-Resource units do not fluctuate like time would on multiple iterations, or when running on a different computer, although we found that both are correlated.
+* "Resource usage: 9K RU" provides a metric on how many _resource units_ (RU) the solver used to reach this verification result, which is more deterministic than elapsed verification time.
-* Hovering a _proved_ assertion reveals similar insights, with a positive message instead of an error, such as "Success: The divisior is never zero".
+* Hovering over a _proved_ assertion reveals similar insights, with a positive message instead of an error, such as "Success: The division is never zero".
-* On hovering the line containing the method, if there are no other hovered assertions, I display a summary of verification as in [Figure 4](#fig_method_summary).
+* On hovering the line containing the method name, if there are no other hovered assertions, I display a summary of verification as in [Figure 4](#fig_method_summary).
 This summary provides a link to the notion of [assertion batches]((https://dafny.org/latest/DafnyRef/DafnyRef\#sec-assertion-batches)) that helps splitting verification in smaller tasks, as well as a unicode warning icon `/!\` with a link to documentation to [fix verification when verification uses more than 10 million RU](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-verification-debugging-slow), a threshold I set by experience.
 * To identify which assertion batches are the slowest and need more work, especially when using the annotation [`{:vcs_split_on_every_assert}`](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-vcs_split_on_every_assert), I displayed the top 3 most expensive assertion batches and line numbers.

 # Summary